BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Setup-Guide/Installing-BetonQuest.md

    Also put the "_Citizens.jar_" file in your server's "_plugins_" folder.

 3. You also need [ProtocolLib](https://www.spigotmc.org/resources/1997/) for this tutorial.
-Also put the "_ProtocolLib.jar_" file in your server's "_plugins_" folder.
+Put the "_ProtocolLib.jar_" file in your server's "_plugins_" folder as well.
+   You do have to be a bit careful with ProtocolLib.
+Often, the current release on Spigot may not support the latest version of Minecraft.
+You might have to download the latest dev build from their [dev build site](https://ci.dmulloy2.net/job/ProtocolLib/).

 **Once you have installed these restart your server!**